top of page

 Jay James-Moody is an award-winning actor, director, writer and producer.
 Jay is the creator and Artistic Director of acclaimed boutique company Squabbalogic Independent Music Theatre - one of Australia’s premier producers of intimate musical theatre.
 Squabbalogic provides a stage for Australia’s finest emerging and established artists to present exciting and dynamic music theatre works while nurturing a fun, inclusive professional creative environment.

 From its founding in 2006, Squabbalogic filled a void by connecting with challenging work and writers in musical theatre often neglected by mainstream companies and sharing it with an audience eager to experience an alternative to large-scale spectacles.
-Jay and Squabbalogic were instrumental in acquiring and establishing Sydney’s prestigious Hayes Theatre Company, a home for musical theatre and cabaret which opened in 2014.
+The work of Jay and Squabbalogic, and as a co-founder of Sydney’s prestigious Hayes Theatre Co, directly resulted in the last decade of exciting new independent music theatre in Sydney.

 Jay has collaborated on theatrical works with such diverse organisations as NIDA, WAAPA, AIM, Kings Cross Theatre, Opera Australia, Merrigong Theatre Company, Sydney Theatre Company, New Mardi Gras, Darlinghurst Theatre Company, the Seymour Centre, Sydney Opera House, Noosa Long Weekend, Royal Caribbean Cruises, City of Sydney, New Musicals Australia, the Sydney Fringe Festival, and Sydney Philharmonia Choirs.